Aliases for EIF3J Gene

 GeneCards Summary for EIF3J Gene

 EIF3J (Eukaryotic Translation Initiation Factor 3 Subunit J) is a Protein Coding gene.
-Among its related pathways are p70S6K Signaling and Viral mRNA Translation.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Apoptotic Pathways in Synovial Fibroblasts.
 GO annotations related to this gene include translation initiation factor activity.

 UniProtKB/Swiss-Prot for EIF3J Gene